 - In a bowl, stir together the flour, almond flour and baking powder.
 Set aside.

 - Using an electric mixer fitted with the paddle attachment, mix together the sugars and oil.

 - Add the eggs, one at a time, until fully incorporated.
 Next, add the almond extract.

 - Turn the mixer to low and slowly add in the dry ingredients.
 Mix until fully combined.
 This is a relatively soft cookie dough.

 - Form the dough into balls and roll balls into the powdered sugar.
-Place about two inches apart on prepared baking sheets.
+If you find you are having trouble handling the dough because it is too soft, you can refrigerate the dough for 15-20 minutes for easier handling.
+Place cookies two inches apart on prepared baking sheets.
 Press a few slivered almonds into the centre of each cookie.

 - Bake for 15-17 minutes.
+Cool cookies on a wire rack.
 Store completely cooled cookies in an airtight container for up to one week These almond cookies freeze extremely well.
 They can be kept in an airtight container in the freezer for up to three months.

 *To make your own almond flour: simply put your nuts into a food processor and process until the nuts turn into a fine powder.
 Be careful not to over-grind your nuts or you’ll end up with almond butter!